 Best of all?
 You don’t need an app for this.
 An hourglass or old-fashioned kitchen timer will suffice if you want to implement something like the Pomodoro Technique.

-Build your energy.
+Build your energy for productivity.

 Just like PB&J, energy and productivity go hand in hand.
 After all, the less energy you have, the less you will be able to accomplish.
 And, you can gain energy through the following app-free practices.